carbon-language/carbon-lang/llvm/docs/LangRef.rst

  this holds for an l-value of volatile primitive type with native hardware support, but not necessarily for aggregate types.
 The frontend upholds these expectations, which are intentionally unspecified in the IR.
-The rules above ensure that IR transformation do not violate the frontend's contract with the language.
+The rules above ensure that IR transformations do not violate the frontend's contract with the language.

 .. _memmodel: